jaymorrow/node-aws-apigateway-importer/README.md

 1. __path__ (_String_): Path to your Swagger file
 2. [__options__] \(_Object_): Configuration options for the AWS ApiGateway service.
     * loglevel (_String_): `debug`, `info`, `error`.
 See [Loglevel](http://pimterry.github.io/loglevel/) for more information.
+    * delay (_Number_): The time in milliseconds to wait between adding integrations and responses to resources.
     * apigateway (_Object_): Any option available on the [API Gateway constructor](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/APIGateway.html#constructor-property).

 ### create(callback)